Corona Arch Wedding and Elopement Guide - Moab, UT

 Permits

 You’ll need a wedding permit to have a Corona Arch elopement.
 To get your Moab wedding permit for the Bureau of Land Management, view this page.
-The fee to elope at Corona Arch is $60, but the Bureau of Land Management will often issue free permits for very small, low impact weddings.
+The fee to elope at Corona Arch is $60, but the Bureau of Land Management will often issue free permits for very small, low impact weddings, though couples have unfortunately abused this in the past at other locations so it’s possible this will change in the future.

 Hiking

 Corona Arch is a roughly 1.5 mile hike.
-It’s not a particularly difficult hike, though there is some elevation gain.
+It’s not a particularly difficult hike for people in decent shape, though there is some elevation gain.
 People who are unstable on uneven ground or on steep rock will struggle on two parts of the hike, where a handrail and a ladder are installed to reach the next level.
-My 8 year old golden retriever can still scramble up this section on her own though, so most people should be able to handle it.
+My 8 year old golden retriever could still scramble up this section on her own though, so most people should be able to handle it.

 The hike time varies based on fitness, but for a very fit group the hike is about 25 - 30 minutes.
 For most Moab elopement groups, I estimate 40-45 minutes so we’re not rushed and can take photos along the way.